Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights - NewsBreak

 Panthers stats and trends

-- Carolina's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Carolina's games this season have hit the over on just two of nine set point totals (22.2%).

 - Carolina is 4-3 against the spread and 4-3 overall in games when it records more than 17.2 points.

-- In games that Carolina churns out over 321.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- Carolina is 4-1 against the spread and 4-1 overall when the team picks up over 321.0 yards.

 - The Panthers have 15 giveaways this season, while the Cardinals have 17 takeaways.